A Dynamic, Self-balancing k-d Tree: Introduction

 To assess the performance of the dynamic \emph{k}-d tree, benchmarks were executed on a Hewlett-Packard Pro Mini 400 G9 with 2x32GB DDR5-4800 RAM and a 14th-generation Intel Raptor Lake CPU (i7 14700T with 8 performance cores, 5.2GHz performance core maximum frequency, 78.6GB/s maximum memory bandwidth, 80KB per-core L1 and 2MB per-core L2 caches, and a 33MB L3 cache shared by all cores).

-Benchmarks for the \emph{k}-d tree were executed for trees that contained $n$ nodes, for values of $n$ in the range $ \left[ 1,003,201; 4,523,071 \right] $ that map to equally spaced values of $n \log_2 \left( n \right)$ in the range $\left[ 20,000,000; 100,000,000 \right]$.
+A \emph{k}-d tree benchmark measured algorithm performance for trees that contained $n$ nodes, for values of $n$ in the range $ \left[ 1,003,201; 4,523,071 \right] $ that map to equally spaced values of $n \log_2 \left( n \right)$ in the range $\left[ 20,000,000; 100,000,000 \right]$.
 Each node of the tree stored a $k$-dimensional tuple of 64-bit integers.
 The integers were equally spaced across the maximum 64-bit integer range $r$, so the spacing was $r/n$.
 The integers were randomly shuffled via the \lstinline{std::mt19937_64} Mersenne Twister pseudo-random number generator \cite{Matsumoto} and copied to the first of the $k$ dimensions, then randomly shuffled again and copied to the second of the $k$ dimensions, et cetera.
 So that all benchmarks randomly shuffled the integers in an identical sequence, each benchmark initialized \lstinline{std::mt19937_64} to \lstinline{std::mt19937_64::default_seed}.

-The benchmark for the \emph{k}-d tree was implemented in C++, compiled via Gnu g++ 13.2.0 with the \lstinline{-std=c++11}, \lstinline{-O3}, \lstinline{-pthread -D NLOGN -D ENABLE_PREFERRED_TEST} options, and executed under Ubuntu 24.04.1 LTS via a single thread mapped to a single performance core via the Ubuntu \lstinline{taskset} command.
+The \emph{k}-d tree benchmark was implemented in C++, compiled via Gnu g++ 13.2.0 with \lstinline{-std=c++20}, \lstinline{-O3}, \lstinline{-pthread -D NLOGN} options to specify red-black balance and a $O \left[ n \log \left( n \right) \right]$ rebuilding algorithm, and executed under Ubuntu 24.04.1 LTS via a single thread mapped to a single performance core via the Ubuntu \lstinline{taskset} command.

 Each benchmark measured the execution times for insertion of all tuples into the tree, verification of correct ordering of the tree, search for all tuples in the tree, and deletion of all tuples from the tree via the \lstinline{std::chrono::steady_clock::now()} function.
 To provide a comparison, the execution time was measured for construction of a static \emph{k}-d tree via a $O \left[ n \log \left( n \right) \right]$ algorithm \cite{Brown2015}.
 Each benchmark was repeated 100 times and the mean values and standard deviations of the execution times were calculated.
 The standard deviations were less than 1\% of the mean values.